ionos-cloud/cluster-api-provider-ionoscloud/docs/custom-image.md

 ### Upload image to IONOS Cloud

 You can now upload the qcow2 image to IONOS Cloud via:
+> [!IMPORTANT]
-**NOTE: You have to use basic auth (username:password).
-Token authentication is not working with FTP.**
+> You have to use basic auth (username:password).
+Token authentication is not working with FTP.
 ```sh
 ionosctl img upload -l txl -i <image>
 ```